Reasons to visit Polylepis Lodge and El Angel Ecological Reserve in Ecuador

 We felt right back in Norway during wintertime and in a cabin!

-Some rooms called panoramic suites, like the one my sister chose, provide guests with a splendid outlook into the Polylepis forest.
+Like the one my sister chose, some rooms called panoramic suites provide guests with a splendid outlook into the Polylepis forest.
 These rooms or cabins offer privacy and a jacuzzi with wall-to-ceiling glass windows overlooking the river and the millennial forest.

 Fabulous traditional food